a-1an/FDP_weatherStation/README.md

 # Weather Station Project

 ## Overview
 This project is part of a Faculty Development Program (FDP) workshop.
-The goal is to build a weather station using a DHT11 sensor, NodeMCU, and a 1.3-inch OLED screen.
+The goal is to build a weather station by getting the weather data from OPENWEATHERMAP API using API call and display the weather on the oled screen.

 ## Materials
 - DHT11 sensor: This sensor is used to measure temperature and humidity.